-Ab2 = physical Address of device \underline{b} on bus $\underline{2}$.
+Ab2 = physical Address of device b on bus 2.

-Figure 15 - Endpoint ID Resolution
+Figure 15 - Endpoint ID resolution

-8.21.1 Resolving Multiple Paths
+1501 9.3.1 Resolving multiple paths

-- 1468 Cases can occur where there can be more than one possible path to a given EID.
-A likely scenario is 1469 shown in Figure 16.
-In Figure 16, assume that the system topology supports cards that connect to either - 1470 SMBus, PCIe, or both.
-Bridge X is the bus owner for both buses. - NOTE: This is a logical representation of MCTP buses.
-Physically, the buses may be formed of multiple physical - segments, as would be the case if one of the MCTP buses was built using PCIe. - 1473 As shown, card C contains a bridge that connects to both buses.
-Thus, the device with EID 100 can be - 1474 reached either from bus 1 or bus 2. - 1475 If device D wishes to send a message to EID 100, bridge X can choose to route that message either - through bus 1 or bus 2.
+1502 Cases can occur where there can be more than one possible path to a given EID.
+A likely scenario is 1503 shown in Figure 16.
+In Figure 16, assume that the system topology supports cards that connect to either 1504 SMBus, PCIe, or both.
+Bridge X is the bus owner for both buses.

+1505 NOTE: This is a logical representation of MCTP buses.
+Physically, the buses may be formed of multiple physical segments, as would be the case if one of the MCTP buses was built using PCIe.

+As shown, card C contains a bridge that connects to both buses.
+Thus, the device with EID 100 can be reached either from bus 1 or bus 2.

+1509 If device D wishes to send a message to EID 100, bridge X can choose to route that message either recommendation is that the bridge preferentially selects the faster available medium.
+In this example, that would be PCIe.

+1510 through bus 1 or bus 2.
 MCTP does not have a requirement on how this is accomplished.
+The general

-The general - 1477 recommendation is that the bridge preferentially selects the faster available medium.
-In this example, that - 1478 would be PCle. - 1479 NOTE: There are possible topologies where that simple rule may not yield the preferred path to a device.
-However, - in most common implementations in PC systems, this approach should be effective.
-A vendor making a bridge device - may consider providing configuration options to enable alternative policies.
+1513 NOTE There are possible topologies where that simple rule may not yield the preferred path to a device.
+However,

+1514 in most common implementations in PC systems, this approach should be effective.
+A vendor making a bridge device 1515 may consider providing configuration options to enable alternative policies.

-Figure 16 - Resolving Multiple Paths
+Figure 16 - Resolving multinle naths i igule i 0 - NESUIVIIIU munple patris

-8.22 Bridge and Bus Owner Implementation Recommendations
+1518 9.4 Bridge and bus owner implementation recommendations

-This clause provides recommendations on EID pool and routing table sizes for devices that implement bridge and bus owner functionality.
+1519 This clause provides recommendations on EID pool and routing table sizes for devices that implement 1520 bridge and bus owner functionality.

-8.22.1 Endpoint ID Pool Recommendations
+1521 9.4.1 Endpoint ID pool recommendations